 Take note of precise words used.
 Words are incredibly important.
 They have real meaning and intention behind them.
 So take note of the specific words that come up in conversation.
 And then resurface those same words when presenting solutions back to the client.
 That is the key to helping people feel you’ve bought in and heard them.

 Listen to competitors.
 Part of listening is also looking at the competitive landscape.
 It’s learning how others speak.
 What are their key ideas?
 What is their visual language?
 What story are they telling?
 How are they different?
 Understanding the competitive set is a key part of the listening process, and ensures that the story you tell is different from the others out there.

 Listen in person, where possible.
 In today’s post-Covid world, more and more discovery conversations are done over Zoom.
 But when possible, listening in person is preferred.
 There is an intangible thing that happens during the communications process when it takes place face to face.
 Very seldom is it more convenient, but it’s always better.
 You probably knew that, but it’s worth reinforcing.

 Okay, enough talk.
-We’re ready to listen, so to speak.
+We’re ready to listen.
 Just as importantly, we’re ready to help create some contrast.
-If you’re looking to build a strikingly different brand experience, contact our Chief Everything Officer Carin today at firstname.lastname@example.org to see how Contrast can help get you started.
+If you’re looking to build a strikingly different brand experience, get in touch to see how Contrast can help get you started.

 Contrast & Co. is a boutique brand strategy, design, and digital studio driven to create the smartest and most effective brand experiences anywhere.
 We help organizations of all sizes define themselves and express their messages in ways that are unique, motivating, and powerful.
 From naming and identities to comprehensive brand guides, rollout strategies, and websites, we help our clients stand out and get noticed.